HaplyHaptics/Haply-API-Java/README.md

 render; and, finally, **Boards** control the data transmission between the Computer and the device.

-The following figures demonstrate the hAPI hierarchical structure for the Haply Dev Board and Haply 2DoF device.
+The following figures demonstrate the Haply API hierarchical structure for the Haply Dev Board and Haply 2DoF device.

-Haply Dev Board and Two DoF Device hAPI
+Haply Dev Board and Two DoF Device Haply API
 Structure

 <img src="media/image5.gif" width="500">